 - 1. Administer Consumer Perception Survey to beneficiaries twice per year. - 2.
-In response to Consumer Perception Survey outcomes, utilize brief consumer surveys to obtain data regarding satisfaction on topics determined by the QIC. - 3.
-Review the results of the Consumer Perception Surveys at the QIC to develop brief consumer surveys.
+Utilize brief consumer surveys to obtain data regarding satisfaction and improvement opportunities on topics determined by the QIC. - 3.
+Review the results of the Consumer Perception Surveys at the QIC.